Man arrested as gardaí investigate death in Co Kildare

-Gardaí are expected to open a murder investigation following a suspected violent assault on a man in Kilcock, Co Kildare.
+Gardaí are expected to begin a murder investigation following a suspected violent assault on a man in Kilcock, Co Kildare.

-The man’s body was discovered at a residential property on School Street on Thursday.
+The man’s body was discovered at a residential property on School Street in the town on Thursday.

 The man was pronounced dead at the scene.
-His body remains at the site.

-A second man who was present has been detained for questioning by gardaí.
+The victim’s body remained on site pending technical and forensic inquiries.

 READ MORE

+A second man who was present at the scene has been detained for questioning.
+Gardaí are not searching for anyone else.

-He is being held under Section 4 of the Criminal Justice Act 1984 at a Garda station in Kildare.
+“A second male has been arrested and is detained under Section 4 of the Criminal Justice Act 1984 at a Garda station in Kildare,” An Garda Síochána said.

 - Sign up for push alerts and have the best news, analysis and comment delivered directly to your phone